A practitioner’s guide to the three use cases that deliver ROI, what they cost, and how to avoid the two mistakes that stall most builds.

 How to scope your first Agentforce build

 If your use case maps onto one of the three patterns here (service deflection, inbound qualification, internal IT) and your data is in better shape than "PDFs in a SharePoint folder no one has opened in 18 months," you have a real build.
-Scope it for 10 to 14 weeks, fund it for total program cost rather than license cost, and put governance on the week-one critical path.

 If it doesn’t map onto one of those, you have something more ambitious and riskier: a custom or multi-agent build.
 Buildable, but not your first project.
 Save it for build two.

 If you’re scoping a build, or already underway and want a second opinion on use case fit, data readiness, or governance, our team runs free 30-minute scoping calls.
 No deck, no follow-up sequence.
-I’ll tell you whether the failure modes in this article apply to your build, and where I’d intervene first.

 About the author